coderYouAreEzekiel/ProjectManagementSystem/README.md

 # Project Management System

 `Project Management System` is a school-based project using HTML5, CSS3, JavaScript (Back-end library, JS Modules).
-This project serves as the last activity in my school-year in Senior High School, it includes back-end library where you must create your own modules to function your own website, Me and my partner developed this project in just 3-Days.
+This project serves as the last activity in my school-year in Senior High School, it includes back-end library where we must create your own modules to function your own website, Me and my partner developed this project in just 3-Days.
 I includes some features in this web project:

  ## FEATURES:
  `Login features` - I added this feature for dynamic and feels more similar to other `Project Manager Apps`. <br>